queq/tfm-project/notes/w1_notes.md

 - Abdelnabi, Sahar, Katharina Krombholz, and Mario Fritz.
 “VisualPhishNet: Zero-Day Phishing Website Detection by Visual Similarity.”
 In Proceedings of the 2020 ACM SIGSAC Conference on Computer and Communications Security, 1681–98.
 CCS ’20.
 New York, NY, USA: Association for Computing Machinery, 2020. https://doi.org/10.1145/3372297.3417233.

-  Use a visual-based approach instead of metadata features (these methods fail if attackersused images or embedded objects instead of HTML text.
-Theyare also vulnerable to code obfuscation techniques where a differentcode produces similar rendered images).
-Motivated by these reasons, we treated the problem as a similar-ity learning problem with deep learning using Siamese or tripletnetworks which have been successfully used in applications suchas face verification, signature verification, and character recognition.
-In each of these applications, the identity of animage is compared against a database and the model verifies if thisidentity is matched with any of those in the database.
+  Use a visual-based approach instead of metadata features (these methods fail if attackers use images or embedded objects instead of HTML text.
+They are also vulnerable to code obfuscation techniques where a differentcode produces similar rendered images).
+Motivated by these reasons, we treated the problem as a similar-ity learning problem with deep learning using Siamese or tripletnetworks which have been successfully used in applications such as face verification, signature verification, and character recognition.
+In each of these applications, the identity of an image is compared against a database and the model verifies if this identity is matched with any of those in the database.

 ### URL-based